 People who identify as LGBTQIA+ face a number of health risks, including an increased risk of developing substance use disorders.
 Despite this reality, the queer population is largely underserved in terms of specific addiction recovery resources that are identity- and sexuality-affirming and tailored to the challenges facing them.

-Workit Health’s supervising physician, Dr. Kevin Armington explains, “There are data showing that substance use disorder (SUD) and alcohol use disorder (AUD) are much more prevalent among these communities compared to the general public.”
+A physician at Workit Health, Dr. Kevin Armington explains, “There are data showing that substance use disorder (SUD) and alcohol use disorder (AUD) are much more prevalent among these communities compared to the general public.”

 This guide provides an overview of the LGBTQIA+ community, the unique challenges and obstacles folx face, as well as a list of resources that include addiction recovery support, harm reduction tools, and how to find resources that are affirming of your identities.